thekitchen-pot/thekitchen-pot/src/content/blog/how-long-do-potatoes-last.md

 ---
-title: "How Long Do Potatoes Last?
-Unique Storage Tips"
+title: How Long Do Potatoes Last?
+Unique Storage Tips
-slug: "how-long-do-potatoes-last"
+slug: how-long-do-potatoes-last
-pubDate: "2021-01-31"
+pubDate: 2021-01-31
-modDate: "2025-02-13"
+modDate: 2025-02-13
-author: "Boniface Muriuki"
+author: Boniface Muriuki
+authorBio: >-
-authorBio: "Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
 He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
 He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes.."
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: "kitchenpot1"
+authorId: kitchenpot1
-authorImage: "/images/authors/chris-thompson.png"
+authorImage: /images/authors/chris-thompson.png
-authorImageAlt: "kitchenpot1"
+authorImageAlt: kitchenpot1
-image: "/images/how-long-do-potatoes-last-1020x510-1.jpg"
+image: src/content/blog/images/how-long-do-potatoes-last-1020x510-1.jpg
-coverAlt: "How Long Do Potatoes Last?
-Unique Storage Tips"
+coverAlt: How Long Do Potatoes Last?
+Unique Storage Tips
+description: >-
-description: "Potatoes are a staple in many households but understanding how to store them properly is essential to prevent spoilage.
+  Potatoes are a staple in many households but understanding how to store them properly is essential to prevent spoilage.
 Factors such as storage conditions and whether they are cooked or raw play a significant role in their shelf-life.
-This article provides valuable insights on how"
+This article provides valuable insights on how
-tags: ["best-airtight-containers", "how-long-should-a-chicken-last-in-a-fridge", "how-to-bake-cookies-on-convection-oven"]
+tags:
+  - best-airtight-containers
+  - how-long-should-a-chicken-last-in-a-fridge
+  - how-to-bake-cookies-on-convection-oven
-category: "How To Guides"
+category: How To Guides
+seo: >-
-seo: "How long do potatoes last?
+  How long do potatoes last?
 Do potatoes go bad?
-If you've been wondering how to store potatoes to keep them fresh, then here are the three best storage techniques that work"
+If you've been wondering how to store potatoes to keep them fresh, then here are the three best storage techniques that work
 ---

 While potatoes are classified as perishable, they have a relatively longer shelf-life than most food substances.